paritytech/scale-info/README.md

 - One meta form (`MetaType`) that acts as a bridge to other forms
 - A compact form that is later to be serialized.

-The `IntoCompact` trait is implemented by them TODO: "them"? in order to compact a type definition using an instance of a type registry.
+The `IntoCompact` trait must also be implemented in order to compact a type definition using an instance of a type registry.

 After compactification all type definitions are stored in the type registry.